FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/albe/blog.md

 </details>

+In the following we show more detailed information about the various model properties.

-Here is an overview about the parameters of the model "reverted" for the wikipedia project "hrwiki":
+Following is an overview about the parameters of the "reverted" model version 0.5.0:

 <details>
   <summary>Table: Reverted model parameters</summary>